diyism/TermuxAlpine/README.md

 This Termux bash setup shell script will attempt to set Alpine Linux up in your Termux environment.

 ## _Steps For Installation_
-1. First go to home directory
+1. Download and install from https://github.com/termux/termux-app/releases/
- Download and install from https://github.com/termux/termux-app/releases/ the apk in github only takes 30MB, the apk on f-droid is 100MB, the apk on google play is old/deprecated(lack of left and right arrow keys)
+ the apk in github only takes 30MB, the apk on f-droid is 100MB, the apk on google play is old/deprecated(lack of left and right arrow keys)
 2. Get the script
 ```